Secure your house

 Patio doors

-Patio doors and windows are often targeted by thieves, as they have been easy to open in the past.
+Patio doors and windows are often targeted by thieves.

-It can be useful to get specialist advice when fitting a patio door, with security in mind.
+You can get specialist advice when fitting a patio door, with security in mind.

 - Patio doors should have special locks fitted top and bottom unless they already have a multi-locking system.